Lepton and photon energy scale and resolution corrections based on the minimization of an analytical likelihood: IJazZ2.0: Energy non-linearity treatment via pT categorization and validation with a Pythia-based MC simulation

-To better understand these biases, we select events in which one lepton satisfies $45~\gev< {p_T}_\ell < 50~\gev$ and the other $50~\gev< {p_T}_\ell < 60~\gev$.
+To better understand these biases, we select events in which one lepton satisfies $45~\gev< {\pt}_\ell < 50~\gev$ and the other $50~\gev< {p_T}_\ell < 60~\gev$.
 The reconstructed di-lepton invariant-mass distribution, $\mll$, for these events exhibits a double-peak structure, as shown in Fig.~\ref{fig:mee_sim_reco}a.
-This arises from a threshold effect induced by the $p_T$ requirements.
+This arises from a threshold effect induced by the \pt requirements.
 Furthermore, the two peaks show different correlations with the original simulated mass, ${\mll}_\mathrm{sim}$: the peak near the $Z$-boson mass is largely uncorrelated, whereas the secondary peak exhibits a strong correlation.
 These correlations are illustrated in Fig.~\ref{fig:mee_sim_reco}b.
-When the two peaks mix (for instance, for symmetric $p_T$ requirements), biases in the measured scale and smearing parameters can arise.
+When the two peaks mix (for instance, for symmetric \pt requirements), biases in the measured scale and smearing parameters can arise.

-These biases can be mitigated by selecting events based on the relative transverse momentum, defined as $r_{p_T} = {p_T}_\ell / \mll$.
-Using this criterion instead of the absolute $p_T$, we select one lepton with $45/\MZ < {p_T}_\ell / \mll < 50/\MZ$ and the other with $50/\MZ < {p_T}_\ell / \mll < 60/\MZ$, where $\MZ$ is the $Z$-boson mass~\cite{PDG:2022}.
-Figs.~\ref{fig:mee_sim_reco}c and \ref{fig:mee_sim_reco}d show the reconstructed $\mll$ distribution and its correlation with the simulated mass under this selection, demonstrating that the double-peak structure and the related correlations disappear with the relative $p_T$ requirement.
+These biases can be mitigated by selecting events based on the relative transverse momentum, defined as $r_{\pt} = {\pt}_\ell / \mll$.
+Using this criterion instead of the absolute \pt, we select one lepton with $45/\MZ < {\pt}_\ell / \mll < 50/\MZ$ and the other with $50/\MZ < {\pt}_\ell / \mll < 60/\MZ$, where $\MZ$ is the $Z$-boson mass~\cite{PDG:2022}.
+Figs.~\ref{fig:mee_sim_reco}c and \ref{fig:mee_sim_reco}d show the reconstructed $\mll$ distribution and its correlation with the simulated mass under this selection, demonstrating that the double-peak structure and the related correlations disappear with the relative \pt requirement.

-In light of the properties of the relative $p_T$ categorisation, we adopt the following procedure to measure the scale and smearing parameters.
-The lepton-$p_T$ categorisation is replaced by a relative $p_T$ categorisation using, instead of $p_T$, the variable $r_{p_T} = p_T / \mll$.
-The relative $p_T$ binning is defined by dividing the original $p_T$ bin edges $[p_{T1}, p_{T2}, \dots, p_{Tn}]$ by the $Z$-boson mass, $\MZ$.
+In light of the properties of the relative \pt categorization, we adopt the following procedure to measure the scale and smearing parameters.
+The lepton-\pt categorization is replaced by a relative \pt categorization using, instead of \pt, the variable $r_{\pt} = \pt / \mll$.
+The relative \pt binning is defined by dividing the original \pt bin edges $[{\pt}_1, {\pt}_2, \dots, {\pt}_n]$ by the $Z$-boson mass, $\MZ$.